Statutory interpretation: Textual canons

 When writing statutes, the legislature intends to use ordinary English words in their ordinary senses.
 The United States Supreme Court discussed the plain meaning rule in Caminetti v.
-United States, reasoning "[i]t is elementary that the meaning of a statute must, in the first instance, be sought in the language in which the act is framed, and if that is plain ... the sole function of the courts is to enforce it according to its terms."
-And if a statute's language is plain and clear, the Court further warned that "the duty of interpretation does not arise, and the rules which are to aid doubtful meanings need no discussion".
+United States, reasoning that "[i]t is elementary that the meaning of a statute must, in the first instance, be sought in the language in which the act is framed, and if that is plain ... the sole function of the courts is to enforce it according to its terms."
+If a statute's language is plain and clear, the Court further warned that "the duty of interpretation does not arise, and the rules which are to aid doubtful meanings need no discussion".
 This means that the plain meaning rule (and statutory interpretation as a whole) should only be applied when there is an ambiguity.
-Because the meaning of words can change over time, scholars and judges typically will recommend using a dictionary to define a term that was published or written around the time the statute was enacted.
+Because the meaning of words can change over time, some scholars and judges recommend using dictionaries to define terms that were published or written around the time a statute was enacted.